 - Play with 2-3, if possible.
 A 4-player game with teams is okay, but 5+ is asking for trouble. - Keep things moving.
 There are a lot of possibilities, and that can be overwhelming.
 Taking Dogma actions just to "see what happens" in a learning game is part of the fun. - Strategic mistakes are okay.
 Don't tell people what to do unless they ask! - Let people take back simple errors.
 For example, if someone tries to demand without any valid targets, don't hold them to the action choice. - Start mentioning Special Achievements and game-end conditions around Age 4-5. - Don't play with expansions yet!
-Seriously, this isn't one of those games where you should ignore the advice: Play the base game first.
-Use just the Base Set (Brown) cards, as shown in the diagram on the next page. - Have fun!
+Seriously, this isn't one of those games where you should ignore the advice: Play the base game first. - Have fun!
 It's why you're here playing this great game, after all.
 As Innovation rulebooks have stated since the beginning of time (2009), "Fun is mandatory."